MohamedAminebenhmida/Node_express_CRUD_API/README.md

 There’s a high chance you came across the term REST API if you’ve thought about getting data from a source on the internet, such as Facebook or Github.
 But what is a REST API?
 And more importantly, how can you build one.
 There are some more often used terms and technologies when building APIs such as Express, Node, Postman, and a CRUD API.

-This is a real project of building API with Nide js and Express.
+This is a real project of building API with Node js and Express.